Posted 14 June 2012 - 05:37 PM

-Whole30 in November - Melbourne, Australia - Roll Call: November Whole30s - Gluten Intolerant & MTHFR-gene
+Post-W30 in December - Melbourne, Australia - Roll Call: November Whole30s - Gluten Intolerant & MTHFR-gene

 You can start your own log in just a few clicks.
 Go to the Forum main page > under Community is Your Whole30 Log > Start New Topic.
 If you also tick Follow This Topic, you'll get a message when other people interact with your log.